Expensify/App/docs/articles/new-expensify/workspaces/Create-expense-categories.md

 # Automatic Expensify categories

-Over time, Expensify learns how you category specific merchants and automatically applies that category to the merchant in the future.
+Over time, Expensify learns how you categorize specific merchants and automatically applies that category to the merchant in the future.
 - If you change a category, Expensify learns that correction over time as well.
 However, changing a category on one expense does not change it for other expenses that have already been assigned the category.
 - Any expense rules for your workspace take priority over Expensify’s automatic categories.
 - Expensify won’t automatically add a category to an expense if it is already manually assigned a category.